Polish–Czechoslovak confederation

-Map of the Polish–Czechoslovak confederation.
+Left: Original borders before 1945.
+Right: Borders after 1945.

-The Polish–Czechoslovak confederation, or Polish–Czechoslovak federation, was a political concept from the time of World War II, supported by the Polish government-in-exile and, to a lesser extent, the United Kingdom and the United States.
+The Polish–Czechoslovak confederation, or Polish–Czechoslovak federation, (Note: As the details of the planned union were never finalized, it is not clear whether it would have been a federation or a confederation.
+Sources use both the term "Polish–Czechoslovak federation" and the term "Polish–Czechoslovak confederation".) was a political concept from the time of World War II, supported by the Polish government-in-exile and, to a lesser extent, the United Kingdom and the United States.
 It was a revitalisation of the Intermarium concept, proposing the creation of a federation based on Poland and Czechoslovakia.
 The project had less support in the Czechoslovak government-in-exile, which believed it did not need Polish support against the Soviet Union, and was eventually sunk by the growing Soviet dominance, as Joseph Stalin did not want a strong and independent federation in Europe that could threaten his designs for Eastern Europe.

 Background

 Soon after the Polish defeat in the Polish September Campaign, both the Polish and Czechoslovak governments (Czechoslovakia having been reduced to a German protectorate following the Munich Agreement) formed in exile in the West.
 However, despite a common enemy, Czechoslovakia–Poland relations were less than friendly because of Polish–Czechoslovak border conflicts.
 The Polish government aimed to revitalize the Międzymorze federation concept and to create a strong federation of states in Central and Eastern Europe, revolving around Poland and Czechoslovakia, as a barrier to further German and Soviet aggression.
 The Czechoslovak government, initially split between two groups (those of Milan Hodža and Edvard Beneš), was tentatively supportive of the idea, at least publicly.